evanxd/thingjs-io/README.md

 sync-gpio is a node library helps developer control GPIO pins on Raspberry Pi eaiser and faster.

 ## Sample Code
+Press a button to light on a LED.
 ```
 var gpio = require('sync-gpio');
 var led = new gpio.Pin(gpio.PIN17, gpio.OUTPUT);